-The height of the 2023 season for tickborne infections in Philadelphia and surrounding areas is quickly approaching.
+The height of the 2024 season for tickborne infections in Philadelphia and surrounding areas is here.
 While Lyme disease is the most frequently diagnosed tickborne illness in Philadelphia residents, cases of babesiosis, anaplasmosis, ehrlichiosis, and Rocky Mountain spotted fever (RMSF) are reported every year.
-Between 2013 and 2022, over 50% of blacklegged ticks collected in City parks tested positive for Lyme disease.
-Since 2013, blacklegged ticks were found at 10 of 17 sites sampled in the City.
+Since 2013, blacklegged ticks were found at 18 of 25 sites sampled in the City.
+Over 35% of blacklegged ticks collected at these sites between 2013 and 2023 tested positive for Lyme disease.

 Providers should also be aware of emerging tickborne infections, like Powassan virus and Borrelia miyamotoi that are transmitted by blacklegged ticks.
 In Philadelphia, Powassan was first identified in ticks collected in November 2019.
 In May 2020, the first Powassan virus infection was diagnosed in a resident of the City, though they were likely infected in another PA county.
 B. miyamotoi has been detected in ticks in PA and causes a relapsing febrile illness.
-Lone Star ticks, capable of transmitting Heartland and Bourbon viruses, were first identified in Philadelphia in 2020.
+Lone Star ticks, capable of causing Alphagal Syndrome (red meat allergy) and transmitting Heartland and Bourbon viruses, were first identified in Philadelphia in 2020.
 As of 2022, Gulf Coast ticks infected with Rickettsia parkeri have been identified in two Philadelphia parks.

-Many tickborne diseases have symptoms similar to COVID-19.
+Many tickborne diseases have initial symptoms similar to respiratory viruses.
 During months of increased tick activity (now through October), patients presenting with rash, "flu-like" symptoms, including fever, fatigue, and lymphadenopathy, or altered mental status should also be evaluated for tickborne illnesses.
 See Table 1 for further details on tickborne disease symptoms and diagnostic testing.

 Please remember to report all suspected or confirmed cases of babesiosis, anaplasmosis, ehrlichiosis, RMSF, and Lyme disease within 5 days to PDPH by telephone at (215) 685-6748 or fax at (215) 238-6947.
 For uninsured and underinsured patients, free Lyme disease testing is available through the Pennsylvania Department of Health's Bureau of Laboratories.
-For tickborne disease testing inquiries, call PDPH at (215) 685-6742.
+For tickborne disease testing inquiries and suspected emerging tickborne infections, call PDPH at (215) 685-6741.